-Goals and Objectives Outcomes Assessment Methods Additional Tools To provide a curriculum that promotes and measures student competencies to enhance the development of future osteopathic physicians who are competent practitioners of patient-centered, quality medical care.
-Patient Care 1.
-The Candidate shall demonstrate the ability to gather accurate, essential data from all sources, including the medical interview with the patient, secondary sources, medical records, and physical examination, including structural and palpatory examinations, regardless of patient age or clinical setting.
-First and second year - Discipline course/Lab - OPC course/lab - ISAs and OSCEs - Clinical Involvement - COMLEX Level 1 Third and fourth year - KYCOM Video/OMT grand rounds - External surveys: " AACOM Survey of Student Indebtedness and Career Plans - Non-traditional medical opportunities (e.g., health-related mission trips) Prepare students to pass the COMLEX-USA board exams.
-Incorporate clinical teaching throughout the four-year curriculum.
-Promote the acquisition of the core competencies during student clinical rotations.
-Develop and maintain clinical education sites in rural and underserved Kentucky and Appalachian areas that promote providing rural primary care within our region.
-The Candidate shall demonstrate the ability to formulate a differential diagnosis based on the patient evaluation and epidemiologic data, to prioritize diagnoses appropriately, and to determine the nature of the concern or problem, regardless of the patient 's age or clinical setting.
-The Candidate shall demonstrate the ability to develop an appropriate patient-centered management plan, including monitoring of the problem, that takes into account the willingness of the patient to provide diagnostic information, relief of the patient 's physical, psychological, and emotional distress, the patient's willingness to accept the diagnostic and therapeutic plan, and evidence- based and costeffective elements. - 4th year case presentation - Clinical rotations - COMLEX Level 2-CE and PE - Preceptor evaluations - KYCOM Alumni Survey
+To provide a curriculum that promotes and measures student competencies to enhance the development of future osteopathic physicians who are competent practitioners of patient- centered, quality medical care. a.
+Prepare students to pass the COMLEX-USA board exams. b.
+Incorporate clinical teaching throughout the four-year curriculum. c.
+Promote the acquisition of the core competencies during student clinical rotations. d.
+Develop and maintain clinical education sites in rural and underserved Kentucky and Appalachian areas that promote providing rural primary care within our region. presentations that will be or may be experienced in the course of practicing osteopathic medicine Patient Care a.
+The Candidate shall demonstrate the ability to gather accurate, essential data from all sources, including the medical interview with the patient, secondary sources, medical records, and physical examination, including structural and palpatory examinations, regardless of patient age or clinical setting. b.
+The Candidate shall demonstrate the ability to formulate a differential diagnosis based on the patient evaluation and epidemiologic data, to prioritize diagnoses appropriately, and to determine the nature of the concern or problem, regardless of the patient's age or clinical setting. c.
+The Candidate shall demonstrate the ability to develop an appropriate patient-centered management plan, including monitoring of the problem, that takes into account the willingness of the patient 's age or clinical setting. c.
+The Candidate shall demonstrate the ability to develop an appropriate patient-centered management plan, including monitoring of the problem, that takes into account the willingness of the patient 's age or clinical setting. c.
+The Candidate shall demonstrate the ability to develop an appropriate patient-centered management plan, including monitoring of the problem, that takes into account the willingness of the patient 's mysical, psychological, and emotional distress, the patient's willingness to accept the diagnostic and therapeutic plan, and evidence- based and cost- effective elements. d.
+The Candidate must demonstrate the ability to provide health care services First and Second Year: Discipline course/lab OPC course/lab ISAs and OSCEs Clinical Involvement COMLEX Level 1 Third and Fourth Year: KYCOM Video/OMT grand rounds 4th year case presentation Clinical rotations COMLEX Level 2-CE and PE Preceptor evaluations KYCOM Alumni Survey COMAT Patient logs External surveys including the AACOM Survey of Student Indebtedness and Career Plans Non-traditional medical opportunities (e.g., health-related mission trips) -- -- --- --

-Additional Tools " AACOM Survey of Student Indebtedness and Career Plans Non-traditional medical opportunities (e.g., health-related mission trips) Addi - Non - Oppor heal trips Assessment Methods First and second year - Discipline course/Lab - OPC course/lab - ISAs and OSCEs - Clinical Involvement - COMLEX Level 1 Third and fourth year - KYCOM Video/OMT grand rounds - 4th year case presentation - Clinical rotations - COMLEX Level 2-CE and Outcomes 4 The Candidate chall demonstrate the ability · · Goals and Objectives of oss